jdcook/fresh_cooked_tweens/readme.md

 Exclusive to the pro version:
 - Easily add **lambda safety** by calling `Tween->BindTo(Object)`
-	- No need to add manual safety checks, or to clean up on BeginDestroy anymore!
+	- No need to add manual safety checks, or to clean up on BeginDestroy anymore.
-- **TweenQueues** allow playing multiple tweens in a sequence
+- **TweenQueues** allow playing multiple tweens in a sequence.
 - **Spline** tweens
-	- Tween actors along splines, or get spline values every frame with any easing equation!
+	- Tween actors along splines, or get spline values every frame with any easing equation.
+- Tween new types: **Vector4**, **Transform**, **Color**
 - **38 Shortcut functions** such as:
     - *TweenActorLocation*
     - *TweenMaterialScalar*
     - *TweenWidgetOpacity*
     - *TweenWidgetCanvasAnchor*
-    - And many others, with more to come!
+    - And many others, with more to come.
-- Builtin C++ support for **dynamic Start and End values**, by passing lambdas
+- Builtin C++ support for **dynamic Start and End values**, by passing lambdas.
-	- No need to hold a reference to the tween instance!
+	- No need to hold a reference to the tween instance.
-- Continued development, bugfixes, and support
+- Continued development and support.

 # Fresh Cooked Tweens
 ![](FCTween/Resources/Icon128.png)